12 Sights in Worms, Germany (with Map and Images)

 Show sight on map

-The Küchler monument in honour of the former Lord Mayor of Worms and honorary citizen Wilhelm Küchler stands on Küchlerplatz in the Rhineland-Palatinate city of Worms.
-It is the first monument erected in Worms in the 20th century that was erected without a military context.
+The Küchler monument in honor of the former Mayor of Worms and honorary citizen Wilhelm Küchler is on Küchlerplatz in the Rhineland-Palatinate city of Worms.
+It is the first monument built in Worms in the 20th century, which was built without a military context.

 Wikipedia: Küchler-Denkmal (DE)